spatialwalk/AvatarKit-Web-Demo/react/README.md

 - Requires user authorization for microphone permission
 - Ensure `@spatialwalk/avatarkit` SDK is installed: `npm install @spatialwalk/avatarkit`
 - Resources are automatically cleaned up on component unmount, no manual management needed
+- **External Data Mode**: Requires the SPAvatar digital human server-side SDK to generate animation keyframes from audio.
+The example uses pre-generated data files for demonstration.
+In production, you must integrate with the server-side SDK.

 ## 🔍 View Code